Family history of Nicolas Sarkozy: Pál Sárközy

 Pál Sárközy was born on 5 May 1928 in Budapest into a family belonging to the Hungarian nobility.
-His paternal ancestor was elevated to the untitled nobility of Hungary on 10 September 1628 for his role in fighting the armies of the Ottoman Empire.
+His paternal ancestor was elevated to the untitled nobility in the Kingdom of Hungary on 10 September 1628 by Ferdinand II for his role in fighting the armies of the Ottoman Empire.
 The family possessed 285 ha of land (reduced from an estate of 400–800 ha in the 18th century), and a small castle in the village of Alattyán, near Szolnok, 92 km east of Budapest.
 Pál Sárközy's father and grandfather held elective offices in the city of Szolnok.
-Although the Sárközy de Nagy-Bócsa (nagybócsai Sárközy) family was Protestant, Pál Sárközy's mother, Katalin Tóth de Csáford (csáfordi Tóth Katalin), grandmother of Nicolas Sarkozy, belonged to a Catholic noble family.
+Although the Sárközy de Nagy-Bócsa family (nagybócsai Sárközy) was Protestant, Pál Sárközy's mother, Katalin Tóth de Csáford (csáfordi Tóth Katalin), grandmother of Nicolas Sarkozy, belonged to a Catholic noble family.

 As the Red Army entered Hungary in 1944, the Sárközy family fled to Germany.
 They returned in 1945 but all their possessions had been seized.
 Pál Sárközy's father died soon afterwards and his mother, fearing that he would be drafted into the Hungarian People's Army or sent to Serbia, urged him to leave the country and promised she would eventually follow him to Paris.
 Pál Sárközy fled to Austria and then Germany while his mother reported to authorities that he had drowned in Lake Balaton.